Researching Cellular & Wi-Fi Before You Arrive

-For those who rely on mobile internet, it can be very important to have this information before you head out to a new location.
+For those who rely on mobile internet, it can be very important to research what to expect for connectivity before heading out to a new location.

 Here are some handy resources for tracking this sort of information down: